PvML-Admin/RuneScape-Guide-Editor/README.md

 ## Acknowledgements

-Most of the Discord HTML structure is based on leovoel's [embed-visualizer](https://github.com/leovoel/embed-visualizer).
-So many thanks to that project!
+Most of the Discord HTML structure is re-built from [PvME's Guide Editor](https://pvme.io/guide-editor/) which is based on leovoel's [embed-visualizer](https://github.com/leovoel/embed-visualizer).
+So many thanks to these projects!

 **install packages**